-I’ve got a problem, a visitor wrote.
-The tank is full, the regulator is set for 120 PSI, yet no air comes out of my air line.
-They had connected the air line to the air tool, pulled the trigger on the air tool, and almost immediately, the air tool died from air starvation.
+So you’ve got a problem, the compressor tank is full, the regulator is set for say 120 PSI, yet no air comes out of your air line.
+You had connected the air line to the air tool, pulled the trigger on the air tool, and almost immediately, the air tool died from air starvation.

 I also wondered if they were using mating couplers and connectors?
 If they had recently acquired new connectors for their air tools, perhaps there was a mismatch between the connector and the couplers?
 Some connectors will seem to lock into another brand of air coupler, yet the internal check in the coupler may not be off-seated sufficiently to allow full air flow.

 If the air tool was not getting air then there had to be an impediment in the flow of air from the compressor tank… somewhere.

 It turns out it was an impediment blocking air flow in the circuit, but for me, an unusual one.

 They tested all components in the air circuit, and found that when they used a certain air hose, that’s when the problem of air tool starvation occurred.
 Turns out that the internals of the air hose had deteriorated to the point where, under air pressure, parts of the lining inside of the air hose itself would bend and block clear passage of the compressed air.
 They carved the line apart to figure that out.